IBM/knative101/exercise-4/README.md

 	curl -X POST http://fib-knative.default.bmv-knative.us-east.containers.appdomain.cloud/fib -H 'Content-Type: application/json' -d '{"number":20}'
 	```

 6. If we left this alone for some time, it would scale itself back down to 0, and terminate the pods that were created.
-The default for knative scale-to-zero is 5 minutes.
+The default for Knative scale-to-zero is 5 minutes.
 Let's decrease this time by editing the autoscaler:

 	```
 	kubectl edit cm config-autoscaler --namespace knative-serving